SaltyShen/Riffle/README.md

 # introduction
 Hello and welcome to my project!

-The purpose of this app is to quickly create playlists over Spotify quickly.
+The purpose of this app is to quickly create playlists over Spotify and generate collab playlists.

 I was inspired to create this with COVID and my issue with passing my phone around for others to add songs to a queue or a playlist.
 I figured, why hasn't somebody stream